Wych Street: History

 South of the western end was Drury House, the house of Sir Robert Drury, from which Drury Lane took its name, later rebuilt as Craven House by the first Lord Craven (died 1697), and finally turned into a public house, the "Queen of Bohemia", named after his unrequited love, Elizabeth of Bohemia, the daughter of James I. This building was demolished - replaced by the first Olympic Theatre.
 The artist Louise Rayner 1832-1924 painted the corner of Wych Street showing Symond's Coffee House circa 1880.

 Jack Sheppard, the infamous thief, was apprenticed to a carpenter, Mr. Wood, on this street; one of his haunts, the White Lion tavern, was here.
 The music hall performer Arthur Lloyd lived at № 39 in 1892.

 Around 1780, the brothers George and John Jacob Astor, who became America's first multimillionaire, ran an instrument store in № 26.

-In popular culture
+Cultural significance

-Where Was Wych Street? is one of the best loved short stories by Stacy Aumonier (1877–1928).
+Where Was Wych Street? is a short story by Stacy Aumonier (1877–1928).

-In Patrick O'Brian's novel Post Captain (1972), the character Dr. Stephen Maturin is in London in late September 1804, reporting to the Admiralty in his capacity as a naval intelligence agent.
-Having left the Admiralty building on Whitehall, he intends to "wander[] among the bookstalls of Wych Street," but because of the rain he decides instead to return to his inn.